Cycling is fun and is even a great exercise.

 I recommend you to show your child videos of other children riding bikes and enjoying themselves.
-Of course, you don’t want to show them fails, but show them the fun side of riding a bike.
+Of course, you don’t want to show them failures, but show them the fun side of riding a bike.

-This will make every child who owns a bike want to ride and will put them in a can-do mindset.
+This will make every child who owns a bike want to ride and put them in a can-do mindset.

 You can also give your child a prep talk just before the ride.

 Let them know that nobody gets it from the first try, but everyone succeeds in the end.
 This will help them think positively even when they fail.